Area360/TriceKit-iOS-SDK/README.md

 Setting up a segmentation rule `status == "GOLD"` will restrict the trigger from firing unless the user data field `status` exists and has the value `GOLD`.

+# <a name="feature-segmentation-rules"></a>Segmentation rules

+Segmentation rules are simple C-like expressions that are evaluated using information available when the trigger is firing.

+## <a name="feature-expression-operators"></a>Expression operators
+The supported operators are (in order of precedence):

+- Parentheses "(" ... ")".
+- Relational "<", "<=", ">=", ">".
+- Equality "=" and inequality "!=".
+- Logical AND "&".
+- Logical XOR "^".
+- Logical OR "|".

+The boolean operators are short-circuit evaluated.

+## <a name="feature-reserved-words"></a>Reserved words

+Reserved words are "true", "false", "null" and "undefined", which are usable in the following contexts:

+- "true" and "false" can be compared to binary values:
+    - `booleanVar = true` is the same as `booleanVar`.
+    - `booleanVar = false` is the same as `booleanVar ^ true`.
+Note that since there is no unary logical "not" operator, this is the way of testing for a boolean value being false.
+- "null" is used to compare against an explicit null value in the JSON data.
+  For example, if the user data is `{ user_name: null }`, then the expression `user_data.user_name = null` is true.
+However, the expression `user_data.something_else = null` will fail to evaluate, as something\_else is not a valid value in the user data.
+- "undefined" is used to compare against a non-present value in the JSON data.
+  Using the JSON user data from above, `user_data.user_name = undefined` is false, and `user_data.something_else = undefined` is true.

+The use of "undefined" is important to ensure correct evaluation of expressions where user data values might not be present.
+Consider the case where there are two boolean values in the user data that may or may not be set.

+- The trigger `user_data.A | user_data.B` will fail to evaluate (and thus the
+  trigger will not fire) if "A" is not defined, or if "A" is false and "B" is not defined.
+Note that due to short-circuit evaluation of the boolean operators, the expression will evaluate to true regardless of the type (or omission) of "B" if the value of "A" is true.
+- The trigger `((user_data.A != undefined) & user_data.A) | ((user_data.B != undefined) & user_data.B)`
+  will never fail to evaluate (assuming "A" and "B" are either undefined or set to a boolean value), and will evaluate to true if either "A" or "B" are defined and true.
+This is probably what is usually intended.

+## <a name="feature-reserved-words"></a>Variable namespace

+Variable names are accessed through a hierarchy that contains information about the trigger, zone, and user:

+- "zone" (object):
+    - "uuid" (string): The UUID of the zone.
+    - "name" (string): The name of the zone.
+    - "metadata" (object): Any metadata (set via the CMS) for the zone.
+    - "dwellTime" (float): The time (in seconds) that the user has been in the zone.
+- "trigger" (object):
+    - "uuid" (string): The UUID of the zonetrigger.
+    - "name" (string): The name of the trigger.
+    - "frequency" (integer) (integer): The minimum time (in milliseconds) between trigger fires.
+    - "limitType" (string): "none" if there is no limit on the number of times the trigger may fire. "per person" if there is a per-person limit.
+    - "limit" (integer): The limit for the above limit type.
+Undefined if "limitType" is "none".
+    - "eventType" (string): The type of trigger.
+May be "enter", "exit", or "dwell".
+    - "dwellTime" (integer): The delay between trigger fires for a "dwell" trigger.
+Undefined if "eventType" is not "dwell".
+    - "fireCount" (integer): The number of times that the trigger has fired since TriceKit was started.
+    - "lastFireTime" (float): The time (in seconds) since the last time that the trigger fired.
+    - "metadata" (object): Any metadata (set via the CMS) for the trigger.
+- "device" (object): Varies depending on platform, but typically will have some or all of the following values corresponding to information about the users'
+  device:
+    - "serial" (string): A per-installation per-device unique ID.
+    - "model" (string): The model name.
+    - "os" (string): The OS (eg: "iOS" or "Android").
+    - "os\_version" (string): The version of the OS.
+    - "resolution" (string): The screen resolution in "wxh" format (eg:
+      "640x1136").
+    - "bluetooth\_enabled" (boolean): Whether bluetooth is enabled.
+    - "push\_enabled" (boolean): Whether push notifications ares enabled.
+    - "wifi" (string): The SSID of the connected Wi-Fi network.
+    - "carrier" (string): The carrier name.
+    - "opengl\_version" (string): The OpenGL version.
+- "user\_data" (object): User data set on the device or received from the server.